 Daytime Television Talk - QUEEN LATIFA SHOW

 Interviewed as expert psychologist on the topic of women sex addicts.
-Answered questions
+Answered

 • October 1999 - JANE MAGAZINE